Finture/Flowee-BPMS-Docs/content/update/minor/719-to-720/_index.md

 # Discontinued support for JDK 8

-With version 7.20, we discontinue support for JDK 8 and require a minimum of Java Runtime Environment 11 for building and operating Camunda 7.
+With version 7.20, we discontinue support for JDK 8 and require a minimum of Java Runtime Environment 11 for building and operating Flowee BPMS.
 As [mentioned above](#upgrade-to-spring-boot-3-1), Spring Boot-related applications already require Java Runtime Environment 17.

 # Discontinued support of Standalone web application